 NetCredit: Good for larger loan amounts

-Why you may want to consider NetCredit: If you need a bigger loan, NetCredit offers online loans to California residents ranging from a minimum of $2,500 to a maximum loan amount of $10,500.
+Why you may want to consider NetCredit: If you need a bigger loan, NetCredit offers online loans to California residents ranging from $2,500 to $10,500.
 NetCredit performs traditional credit checks during the application process, but it also says it considers factors beyond credit scores before making a loan decision.
 And the company offers financial education courses to help you improve your financial health if you’ve had credit difficulties in the past.

 - Fees — NetCredit doesn’t charge application, origination or insufficient funds fees in California.
 And you won’t get hit with a prepayment penalty if you decide to pay off your loan early.
 But if you don’t make your payment within 15 days of the due date, you may be charged a late fee of $15.